Active Learning Strategy: Classroom Response Systems and Polling

 The use of classroom response systems has been shown to improve grades and class attendance [1-4].
 Most provocatively, it has been demonstrated that when response systems are stacked with other strategies (mixed-ability learning, peer-instruction, and mastery-based grading) that they narrow the gap between disadvantaged populations and the student population as a whole [1].
 This type of “strategy stacking” will be described in the “How” section.

-Questions can be either low Bloom’s (remembering and understanding) or high order Bloom’s (application and evaluation).
+Questions can be either lower order Bloom’s (remembering and understanding) or higher order Bloom’s (application and evaluation).
 Low level Bloom’s would be used to determine if students understand what is being taught.
 For example, how many chambers of the heart are there?
 Is the blood leaving the heart oxygenated or deoxygenated?
 While high level Bloom’s would be used to determine if students can apply the knowledge gained to another situation.
 For example, how does an amphibian’s heart differ from a humans and what implications does that have?

-All classrooms benefit from active, student engagement but clickers are most effective in large classrooms where it allows faculty to quickly get a view of how well students understand the material.
+All classrooms benefit from active student engagement but clickers are most effective in large classrooms where it allows faculty to quickly get a view of how well students understand the material.
 Classroom Response Systems have been studied most exhaustively in large freshman courses, but have been used in all classroom levels.

 Implementation and Timing: The WHEN, WHERE, and HOW